Germany's Angela Merkel receives Spain's Carlos V European Award | DW | 14.10.2021

 "I won't be there anymore but will watch closely how far the ability to compromise goes," she said.

-The Spanish Prime Minister Pedro Sanchez and the German ambassador to Spain Wolfgang Dold were also in attendance.
+Spanish Prime Minister Pedro Sanchez and the German ambassador to Spain, Wolfgang Dold, were also in attendance.
 The award honors people, organizations and projects that enhance Europe's cultural and historic values.
 It has been awarded since 1995, and former German Chancellor Helmut Kohl received it in 2006.

 In bestowing the award, King Felipe VI said Merkel was "a personality who had always been ahead of her time."

-In her acceptance speech, Merkel said more attention needs to be paid toward forces dividing Europeans.
+In her acceptance speech, Merkel said more attention needed to be paid toward forces dividing Europeans.

 "Let's not kid ourselves: Centrifugal forces have been at work in the EU for several years now," Merkel said after receiving the award.
 The chancellor added that divisions arise when the EU does not fulfill its promises and inequality is allowed to grow.